 If found in jewelry, it is common to see small pieces.

 Be cautious if your piece needs a jeweler.

-A jeweler’s torch exceeds 392° F; heat will cause the stone’s colors to fade.
+A jeweler’s torch exceeds 392° F; heat will cause the stone’s colors.

 Celestine, in various sizes, is most common in raw, uncut, geode crystal displays due to its fragility.